Photo Booths and Photo Booth Photographs

 In 1928 Josepho sold the European rights for the Photomaton to an English/French consortium and the Photomaton was introduced into Europe.
 A Photomaton Parent Company was established in the UK, taking up swanky headquarters in Regent Street.
 The Illustrated London News of 25 Feb 1928 reported excitedly on what was to become a new phenomenon in the UK:

 Shares in the UK company soared on the back of the publicity the company was getting.
 In June 1928 a Far Eastern Photomaton company was formed to market booths across China.
 India, Japan.
 Egypt, Ceylon and Malaya.
-The share issue was 10 times over subscribed (Leeds Mercury 15 June 1928 p 2) Later other Photomaton companies were formed for the continent, Eastern and Central Britain and for Lancashire and the Midlands.
-Investors were keen to take up shares in a company with a product which embodied an exciting and profitable future.
+The share issue was 10 times over subscribed (Leeds Mercury 15 June 1928 p 2).
+Later other Photomaton companies were formed for the continent, Eastern and Central Britain and for Lancashire and the Midlands.
+Investors were keen to take up shares in a company with a modern product which embodied an exciting and profitable future.

 In June 1928 the Daily Mirror announced a £100 competition “BOREDOM, GRIEF, SURPRISE, PLEASURE, can all be expressed in your face - try on a photomaton strip and enter for summer photomaton expression competition"

 By mid August 1928 Photomaton shares were starting to fall a little and the Directors reported that a new model booth, which didn’t reverse the images, was on the way.
 They were also developing ways of producing artistic enlargements so that “The strip with its variety of expressions and poses is regarded more and more as a proof for the larger studies”.
-They warned also of other inferior machines coming onto the market and threatened if necessary to exert their patent rights to preserve their market position.
+They warned also of other inferior machines coming onto the market and threatened, if necessary, to exert their patent rights to preserve their market position.
 In September 1928 a notice, presumably funded by Photomaton, appeared in the press:

 In October 1928 rumours of a cash bonus pushed shares up higher - 5 shilling shares in the parent company were trading at 17shillings.
-But, although the Photomaton booth was an innovative attraction, in retrospect it seems as though UK newspapers only carried advertisements for a trickle of these machines appearing in larger department stores, rather than the deluge which investors might have expected.
+But, although the Photomaton booth was an innovative attraction, in retrospect it seems as though UK newspapers only carried advertisements for a trickle of these machines appearing in larger department stores, rather than the deluge which investors no doubt expected.
 As an example advertisement, the Northern Whig reported on 6th October 1928 “EIGHT FOR A SHILLING.
 Bank Buildings Photographic Installation, One of the new Photomaton automatic cameras, in which eight different photographs are taken in eight different positions, has been installed at the Bank Building - Belfast, and it will no doubt meet with a great deal of patronage.
 Accommodation is provided for two people to be taken at the same time, that there will be no undue waiting.
 The cameras work on the 1/- in the slot principle, and the person to be photographed simply takes a seat in the cabinet, makes eight different positions, and in less than half a minute the operation is over.
 The photographs are genuine lasting pictures.
 The Photomaton is installed on the first floor, and the “shilling for eight”' should be a popular attraction to this well known Belfast establishment.”

 In Nov 1928 Schofields of Leeds were advertising “Send your friends an enlarged photomaton photograph for Christmas”.
 Postcards 3 for 1/9d, Cabinet 3 for 5/6 and Boudoir 3 for 10/6d”.
 The original 8 portraits in 8 positions were 1/-.
 On 3rd Dec 1929 the Yorkshire Post carried an extensive Photomaton Directors’ report which stated that machines would shortly be installed in the UK at around 50 per month, arrangements had been made for the installation of Photomaton machines at all the principal branches of Boots and Photomaton lorries with mobile machines would shortly be touring to places not already blessed with booths.
 The Directors further concluded that there were no other machines in the market which were offering a serious challenge to them.